Skip to content

 How much does a restaurant brandbook cost?

 A restaurant brandbook typically costs €450–€1,000 depending on scope.
-FormaInk's standard brandbook — covering color palette, typography, logo usage, menu guidelines, and Instagram guidelines — is priced at €450–€600 with a 3-week delivery.
-The price includes both a PDF brandbook and editable Figma source files.
+FormaInk's standard restaurant brandbook — covering color palette, typography, logo usage, menu guidelines, and Instagram guidelines — is priced at €450–€600 with a 3-week delivery.
+The price includes both a PDF brandbook and editable Figma source files so you own the originals, not just the output.

 How long does it take to create a restaurant brandbook?

 Creating a restaurant brandbook takes 2–4 weeks.
 For Adriano Restaurant, FormaInk delivered a complete 15-page brandbook including menu guidelines and Instagram templates in 3 weeks.
-The timeline depends on the project scope and the client's feedback turnaround.
+The timeline depends on project scope and how fast the client gives feedback.

 What does a restaurant brandbook include?

-A restaurant brandbook includes: a documented color system with hex codes and usage rules, typography hierarchy for headings and body text, logo usage guidelines with minimum sizes and clear space rules, logo variants for light and dark backgrounds, menu layout guidelines, and Instagram content guidelines covering posting frequency, templates, and hashtags.
+A restaurant brandbook includes: a documented color system with hex codes and usage rules for every color, typography hierarchy for headings, body text, and prices, logo usage guidelines with minimum sizes and clear space rules, logo variants for light and dark backgrounds, menu layout guidelines covering grid and image placement, and Instagram content guidelines with posting frequency, templates, and required hashtags.

 Why does a restaurant need a brandbook?